zachlasiuk/arm-software-developers-ads/content/learning-paths/iot/avh_tfm/_index.md

 # Always measured in minutes.
 Should be an integer, to complete the learning path (not just read it).

 who_is_this_for: >
-    Learning path for embedded software developers new to Trusted Firmware-M.
+    Embedded software developers new to Trusted Firmware-M.
 # One sentence that should indicate exactly who the target audience is (developers in X industries using Y tools/software for Z use-case).

 learning_objectives: